Delegates signed up: thirty-Three

 Interesting, tell me more…

 When the Paris Peace Conference begins on 18th January, your avatar will be playing a role that the information you gave me will help to define.
-If you don’t want to give me much information, if you want to keep things mysterious and let me imagine things, then by all means do that too!
+It is therefore important that you fill out the form provided and send it to me on time, otherwise I will be in the dark, and you won’t be able to locate yourself within the episode.
+If you don’t want to give me much information, if you want to keep things mysterious and let me imagine things, then by all means do that too, but I simply must know your name!
 Our game will be structured by the events which occurred in that week a century before.
 I’ll be presenting the challenges which have emerged from that week, and giving you all options to vote on.
 This is how you’ll change history, but it is FAR from the only way.
-At any time you can suggest a time-fabric-reality altering idea yourself, and have others vote on it, giving you real freedom to shape the dynamic world which I will be forced to narrate!
+At any time you can suggest a time-fabric-reality altering idea yourself, and have others join you, giving you real freedom to shape the dynamic world which I will be forced to narrate!

 Wait a minute, tell me again about structure?